 Oregon Rules on Late Fees

-The landlord must disclose the latte fee policy in the lease and allow four days to pass after the due date before charging a late fee.
+The landlord must disclose the late fee policy in the lease and allow four days to pass after the due date before charging a late fee.
 Any reasonable amount up to 5% of the monthly rent may be charged.

 Oregon does not legislate the amount of notice required before raising the rent.
 Usually, 30 days notice is satisfactory for month-to-month leases with longer term leases requiring the permission of both parties usually upon renewal.